AldiSaGetAja/tes_sekawan/readme.rst

 Server Requirements
 *******************

-PHP version 5.6 or newer is recommended.
+PHP version 8.0.12 or newer is recommended.

-It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.
+It should work on 8.0 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.

 ************
 Installation
 ************

+1. Please reconfigure the config.php file in Application/config/config.php base_url
+2. Install database mysql in folder _database
+3. To Login Use this username and password:
+-Pihak Penyetuju = 'aldiskw', 'sekawan'
+-Admin = 'asesor', 'sabilah'

 Please see the `installation section <https://codeigniter.com/userguide3/installation/index.html>`_ of the CodeIgniter User Guide.